Ali-Mikael/IaC-deployment-prep/T3-vm.md

 - We are creating a security group to attach to the instance, so that we can SSH into it.
 - We are creating the instance, based on an AMI we got from the `data block`.
   - It checks for an official ubuntu release by **Canonical** (the owner of ubuntu).
-- We are using the public key we created earlier for authorization
+- We are using the public key we created earlier for authorization.

 ## terraform apply